Kusonje

-Kusonje is a village in Croatia in the town of Pakrac, Požega-Slavonia County.
-It is connected by the D38 highway.
+Kusonje (Кусоње) is a village in Croatia in the town of Pakrac, Požega-Slavonia County.
+It is connected by the D38 road.

+On 13 August 1942, during the Genocide of Serbs in the Independent State of Croatia in World War II, the local Serbian Orthodox Church was a site of Ustaše war crime in which 163 male residents over the age of 12 years from Kusonje and Dragović were murdered while women and children were sent to Stara Gradiška concentration camp.

 Kusonje was the site of an ambush during the Croatian War of Independence in 1991, when 20 Croatian policemen and soldiers were massacred by Serb rebels.

 Demographics

 According to the 2011 population census, the village of Kusonje had 308 inhabitants.

 This represents 27.97% of its pre-war population according to the 1991 census.